timfish/aurelia-electron-webpack/README.md

 The app simply lists connected USB devices and updates when changes are detected.

 - Builds and bundles both main and renderer processes
-- Supports hot-module-reload for the renderer process
+- Supports hot-module-reload in the renderer process
 - Bundles all JavaScript and excludes `node_modules` from packaged app for smallest app size
 - Use vscode to debug both processes simultaneously with breakpoints in original source files
 - Native modules are built and included